andrewt3000/MachineLearning/README.md

 Feature selection - the process of choosing the features.
 Effective features are discriminating and independent.

 [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of independent feature variables.
 Techniques include min-max scaling, z-score normalization, mean normalization, etc. Min-max scaling is best for non-gaussian distributions such as image processing.
 Z-score normalization is best for Gaussian distributions.
-Mean normalization is similar to min-max scaling but centers the data arouond zero.
+Mean normalization is similar to min-max scaling but centers the data around zero.

 [Dimensionality Reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) - Transforming data from high to low dimension but retains properties.
 Examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.